Spin-Polarized Photoelectrons in the Vicinity of Spectral Features

-The advantage of this expression, compared to the naive volume integral of the LHS of \eqref{eqn:dipole-matrix-element}, is that we can compute the action of the resolvent on the dipole-disturbed ground state in linear time, and the remaining surface integral at \(r=r_s\) reduces to linear combinations of the wavefunction amplitudes and derivatives at \(r=r_s\) with the corresponding amplitudes and derivatives of the scattering states, since they are expanded in terms of spherical harmonics.
+The advantage of this expression, compared to the volume integral of the left-hand side of Eq.~\eqref{eqn:dipole-matrix-element}, is that we can compute the action of the resolvent on the dipole-disturbed ground state in linear time.
+The remaining surface integral reduces to linear combinations of the wavefunction amplitudes and derivatives at \(r=r_s\) with the corresponding amplitudes and derivatives of the scattering states, since they are expanded in terms of spherical harmonics.
 The scattering states are accurately evaluated in terms of Coulomb waves \cite{Barnett1996}.

-The ground state \(\ket{0}\) is approximated using the Hartree–Fock solution.
-Since we wish to consider the spin–orbit interaction, the orbitals are expanded in two-component spinor spherical harmonics (see section 7.2 of \cite{Varshalovich1988}) which are eigenfunctions of \(\operator{L}^2\), \(\operator{S}^2\), \(\operator{J}^2\), and \(\operator{J}_z\).
-The spin–orbit interaction is thus diagonal in this basis, and is implemented using effective core potentials (ECPs), which account for scalar- and vector-relativistic effects.
-For argon, we use the large-core ECP by \textcite{Nicklass1995}, and for xenon the small-core ECP by \textcite{Peterson2003}.
-The ion states \(\ket{I}\) are approximated at the configuration-interaction singles (CIS) level, which corresponds to removal by one electron, with the remaining orbitals frozen, i.e.\ no relaxation.
-This leads to slightly too high ionization potentials, especially for inner electrons, as seen in Table~\ref{tab:ionization-energies}.
-In the calculations presented below, ionization was only permitted from \conf{3s}--\conf{3p} in case of argon, and from \conf{4d}--\conf{5p} in case of xenon.
+The electronic structure is described in the Supplementary Information (SI) \citetheSI{}.